ugurcanvurgun/ugurcanvurgun.github.io/_pages/research.md

 - Ip, M. H. K., Putnam, O. C., Cho, S., **Vurgun, U.**, Lyons, M., Knox, A., Hauptmann, A., Covello, M., Fulop, L., Russell, A., Walker, K., Miller, J., Fiumara, J., Fusaroli, R., Chatham, C., Cieri, C., Lee, A., Liberman, M., Schultz, R. T., & Parish-Morris, J. (2024).
 Does speech prosody differ in a socially unengaging task?
 Preliminary findings from autistic and non-autistic children’s verbal counting.
 Poster presentation at Meeting on Language in Autism, Durham, NC.

 - **Vurgun, U.**, Ji, Y., & Papafragou, A. (2023).
 Aspectual processing and event perception.
-Talk presented at the 36th Annual Conference on Human Sentence Processing, University of Pittsburgh.
+Poster presentation at the 36th Annual Conference on Human Sentence Processing, University of Pittsburgh.

 - **Vurgun, U.**, Ji, Y., & Papafragou, A. (2023).
 Aspectual framing of events shifts online event apprehension.
-98th Annual Meeting of the Linguistic Society of America, Denver, CO.
+Poster presentation at at the 98th Annual Meeting of the Linguistic Society of America, Denver, CO.

 - **Vurgun, U.**, Ji, Y., & Papafragou, A. (2022).
 Lexical aspect maps onto event apprehension.
-2nd Experiments in Linguistic Meaning Conference, University of Pennsylvania.
+Oral presentation at the 2nd Experiments in Linguistic Meaning Conference, University of Pennsylvania.

 - **Vurgun, U.**, Ji, Y., & Papafragou, A. (2022).
 Linguistic aspect constrains event apprehension.
-44th Annual Meeting of the Cognitive Science Society, Toronto, Canada.
+Poster presentation at the 44th Annual Meeting of the Cognitive Science Society, Toronto, Canada.

 - **Vurgun, U.** (2020).
 Both locative alternation variants in Turkish are change-of-state predicates with ResultPs.
-Poster presented at the 4th Conference of Central Asian Language and Linguistics, Indiana University.
+Oral presentation at the 4th Conference of Central Asian Language and Linguistics, Indiana University.

 - **Vurgun, U.** (2019).
 A lexical-typological approach explaining the limited existence of locative alternation in Turkish.
-Poster presented at the 4th Workshop on Turkic and Languages in Contact with Turkic (Tu+4), NYU.
+Poster presentation at the 4th Workshop on Turkic and Languages in Contact with Turkic (Tu+4), NYU.

 ## **Fellowships and Awards**